EpoxAcast™ 690

 EpoxAcast™ 690 *NOTE: Product Packaging May Vary

-EpoxAcast™ 690 is a clear casting epoxy resin suitable for a variety of industrial and art-related projects requiring a rigid, clear finished casting.
-It is mixed 100A:30B by weight (gram scale required) and features a very low viscosity for easy mixing and minimal bubble entrapment.
-Working time is 5 hours and cure time is 24 hours at room temperature.
+EpoxAcast™ 690 is an UV resistant clear casting epoxy resins suitable for a variety of industrial and art related projects requiring a rigid, clear finished casting.
+EpoxAcast™ 690 features a very low viscosity for easy mixing and minimal bubble entrapment.
 Castings cure with negligible shrinkage and are very hard and strong.
 Resin can be colored with UVO™ or IGNITE™ colorants.
-This product is not moisture sensitive and can be used in humid environments.
-Recommended casting thickness maximum per layer is 3/8 in. / 0.95 cm.
+Cast Magic™ and Glow Worm™ powders can also be added to create amazing casting effects.

 Features